seanwhs/Project-NeverTiree/Strategic-Planning-Artifact.md

 ### 🔹 For Retirees

 1. Join the community
-2. Choose your contribution path
+2. Choose your contribution path:

    * Mentor
    * Advisor